witnet/witnet-solidity/README.md

 > *Use the `npx witnet avail` as explained above to get more info about the Witnet assets being checked.*

 ### `$ npx witnet test`
-This command will simulate the deployment of the data requests and templates declared within your project, running also the tests that you may have optionally declared within the `witnet/assets` folder.
+This script will simulate the deployment of the data requests and templates declared within your project, running also the tests that you may have optionally declared within the `witnet/assets` folder.
 These tests will dry-run the resolution of data requests exactly in the same way as they would be resolved by the Witnet Oracle blockchain.
 The tests will let you verify the correctness of the data sources being referred, and the actual data that they provide.

 ```console
 Usage:

   $ npx witnet test <witnet-supported-chain> [--artifacts <comma-separated-artifacts-to-be-deployed> [--verbose]]
 ```
-> *If no artifacts are specified, all Witnet assets declared within your project will be tested instead.*
-> *If using the `--verbose` flag, your will see the details on every step that would be taken by the Witnet blockchain nodes involved in the resolution of your data requests.
+> *If no artifacts are specified, all Witnet assets declared within your project will be tested instead.
+If using the `--verbose` flag, your will see the details about every step that would be ultimately taken by the Witnet blockchain nodes involved in the resolution of the data requests being tested.*

 ### `$ npx witnet ethrpc`
-This commands runs an off-the-shelf ETH/ROC local gateway, as exported by the [web-jsonrpc-gateway](https://github.com/witnet/web3-jsonrpc-gateway) package.
+This script runs an off-the-shelf ETH/ROC local gateway, as exported by the [web-jsonrpc-gateway](https://github.com/witnet/web3-jsonrpc-gateway) package.
 The local gateway being launched is pre-configured with all EVM chains currently bridged to the Witnet Oracle blockchain.
 ```console
 Usage: